luqmansen/Hanako/README.md

 ```

-##### Query keyword
+#### Query keyword
 ```/api/v1/anime/search?title=anime_to_find```

-### Roadmap and Progress
+## Roadmap and Progress
-Planned to create a wiki, for now, you can read it on my [blog](https://luqmansen.github.io) and I try to implementing another [techstack](https://github.com/luqmansen/hanako/blob/master/docs/Techstack.md)
+Planned to create a wiki, for now, you can read it on my [blog](https://luqmansen.github.io) for the progress that i made while trying to implementing another [techstack](https://github.com/luqmansen/hanako/blob/master/docs/Techstack.md), you can help here :D

-### Contributing
+## Contributing
-For now, just fork it and create a pull request, i haven't made any contribution guidelines right now
+For now, just fork it and create a pull request, there will be a contribution guidelines soon!

 ## Authors